EduardoGarrido90/EduardoGarrido90.github.io/index.md

 machine learning in general, as I am a very curious person.

 Please, do not hesitate to send me an email if you want to discuss any topic or to get in touch.
 I like a lot to meet new people with common interests.

+# Research

+## Bayesian Optimization
+This is my main area of research.
+With Bayesian Optimization we can auto-tune any machine learning algorithm.
+Furthermore, we can even perform automatic machine learning or optimize real industrial applications.
+Have you ever dream on pressing a red button and getting the perfect configuration for an algorithm or process without even thinking about how it works?
+Here is your solution.
+My work resides in expansions of the Bayesian Optimization framework.
+Main papers:
+* Garrido-Merchán, E. C. and Hernández-Lobato, D. *Dealing with categorical and integer-valued variables in Bayesian optimization with Gaussian processes*. **Neurocomputing**, 380:20-35, 2020.
+[URL](https://doi.org/10.1016/j.neucom.2019.11.004)
+* Garrido-Merchán, E.C. and Hernández-Lobato, D. *Predictive Entropy Search for Multi-objective Bayesian Optimization with Constraints*. **Neurocomputing**, 361:50-68, 2019.
+[URL](https://doi.org/10.1016/j.neucom.2019.06.025)

+## Gaussian processes

+## Causality

+## Machine consciousness

+# Teaching

+# Publications

+# Code

+# Other

+# Personal